chanceltron/code-commerce/README.md

 - [ ] Passwords must match or show appropriate error as depicted below
 - [ ] First name and last name cannot have numbers
 - [ ] Postal code must not allow text (numbers only)
-- [ ] Show an "eye" icon next to password to reveal what is being typed
+- [x] Show an "eye" icon next to password to reveal what is being typed
 - [ ] If an account for that email already exists, show an error message
 - [ ] Add a facebook sign in button (non-functional).

-### 🛠 Customer Cart
+### :shopping_cart: Customer Cart

 - [ ] Create a cart that has 2-5 items in it
 - [ ] These should be actual components with item value